dddjef/pulse/README.rst

 Pulse
 =====

-Pulse is a file manager and version control system for animation film project aimed at remote co-working.
+Pulse is a file manager and version control system for animation film project produced in multiple location.

 Why would you need Pulse?

-- you need to split a project between multiple locations, even with low bandwidth remote artists.
+- to split a project between multiple locations, even with low bandwidth remote artists.
-- you need to have the exact same path to access files for everyone involved
+- to have the exact same path to access files for everyone involved
-- you need to optimize your local network charge and load your files faster
+- to optimize your local network charge and load your files faster
-- you need to guarantee your data integrity, by freezing and versionning every published file
+- to guarantee your data integrity, by freezing and versionning every published file
-- you need to choose where and how each resource will be stored, transparently for the artist
+- to choose where and how each resource will be stored, transparently for the artist

 Version Control System
 ======================